Houdini 22.0 Nodes Geometry nodes

 Since 19.0

-If you want to provide a library of control shapes to choose from, the second input (shape library input) on this node can take multiple primitives.
+If you want to provide a library of control shapes to choose from, the second input (Shape Library input) can take multiple primitives.
 This geometry can be packed or unpacked primitives, but the primitives must have name attributes in order to be attached as controls.

-If you want to reuse a series of shape assignments that you have already defined, you can save out the existing shape assignments as a shape template.
-You can then use this shape template by connecting it to the third input of any Attach Joint Geo SOP node.
+If you want to reuse a series of shape assignments that you have already defined, you can save the existing shape assignments as a shape template.
+You can then use this shape template by connecting it to the third input (Shape Template input) of any Attach Joint Geo SOP.

-• Controls inherit the transforms from the points they are attached to.
-So if you can’t see your control geometry in the viewport, check your skeleton’s joint scales as your controls may have been scaled down (even to the point of no longer being visible in the viewport at default zoom) because of them.
+Controls inherit their transforms from the points they are attached to.
+If you cannot see the control geometry in the viewport, check the skeleton’s joint scales, as they may have caused the controls to be scaled down.

-As alternatives to creating control geometry directly in your scene, you can use the following:
+As an alternative to creating control geometry directly in the scene, you can also use the following:

-• A File SOP node to reference a .bgeo file on disk that contains all the primitives that you want to use as your controls.
+• A File SOP to reference a .bgeo file on disk that contains all the primitives you want to use as controls.

-• A Skeleton SOP node to create KineFX points that you can use as your controls.
+• A Skeleton SOP to create the KineFX points you can use as controls.

 State